 Independent Living Apartments

-The Serve City Independent Living Apartments include Serve City’s 26 efficiency unit apartments located at 522 East Ave in Hamilton.
+The Serve City Independent Living Apartments include Serve City’s 25 efficiency unit apartments.
 Formerly known as, Shekinah Place, which means the presence of God on earth or a symbol or manifestation of His presence, was opened in 2011 through the hard work and generosity of many individuals and churches.
 Serve City was privileged to receive funding for Shekinah Place from the City of Hamilton.